Skip to main content

 Curious About How My Favourite Holiday Cottages Works?

-In addition to providing free expert advice and support to individual cottage owners, we are also pretty good at advertising holiday cottages—and currently have around 2,000 properties on the site.
-We don’t charge any booking fees or commission rates to owners or guests—just a single annual payment backed up by outstanding customer service.
+In addition to providing free expert advice and support to individual cottage owners, we are also pretty good at advertising holiday cottages.
+We currently have around 2,000 properties on the site.
+We don’t charge booking fees or commission rates to owners or guests—just a single annual payment backed up by outstanding customer service.

-Rates start at £125 for a single cottage advert for 12 months, with generous discounts for multiple cottage listings or for including a link back to us on your website.
+Rates start at £125 for a 12-month cottage advert, with generous discounts for multiple cottage listings or for including a link back to us on your website.

 Click here for further information on the benefits of advertising with us - and what makes us uniquely successful.